davedoesdev/heddle/README.md

 - Supports in-place, atomic update of the entire base operating system and all the packages.
 No dynamic package management required.

 - GPT- or MBR-based images with Btrfs or Ext4 filesystems.
-RAID supported with BTRFS.
+RAID supported with Btrfs.

 - Simple init system based on [runit](http://smarden.org/runit/).
 Heddle is a systemd-free zone!